AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/syntax/storage.md

 ### `remove`

-Will remove a note from the set if it previously have been read from storage.
-That being that you have fetched it through a `get_notes` call.
-This is useful when you want to remove a note that you have previously read from storage to not have to read it again.
+Will remove a note from the set if it previously has been read from storage, e.g. you have fetched it through a `get_notes` call.
+This is useful when you want to remove a note that you have previously read from storage and do not have to read it again.
 If you recall from earlier, we are emitting a nullifier when reading values to make sure that they are up to date.

 #include_code remove /yarn-project/aztec-nr/aztec/src/state_vars/set.nr rust